 Loyola University Chicago is a Catholic institution rooted in its own heritage with a self-understanding as “a home for all faiths.”
 Founded by 1870 by Jesuits, an order that emphasizes “a profound commitment to the poor and to issues of social responsibility and justice,” Loyola continues that legacy by encouraging students to become “persons for others.”

 As of 2019, Loyola’s campus ministry team is composed of 15 ministers representing multiple religious traditions.
-The campus ministry team wants students to know,practice, discover: know the history and texts of their own tradition, facilitate the practice of students’ own tradition, and discover the wisdom of other traditions.
-With over 40% of Loyola students identifying with a religious/non-religious tradition that is not Catholicism, there is plenty of opportunity for engaging with a variety of traditions and adherents.
-Students appear to be taking advantage, too.
-For instance,the annual Holi celebration, are often well attended by members of other faiths; in this case, half of the students who attend are not Hindu.
+The campus ministry team wants students to know, practice, and discover: know the history and texts of their own tradition, facilitate the practice of students’ own tradition, and discover the wisdom of other traditions.
+With over 40% of Loyola students identifying with a religious/non-religious tradition that is not Catholicism, there is plenty of opportunity to engage with a variety of traditions and adherents.
+Students appear to be taking advantage of this opportunity.
+For instance, the annual Holi celebration is often well attended by members of other faiths; half of the students who attend are not Hindu.
 Another example is the “Agape Latte” interfaith series.
 Since 2015, Agape Latte has brought students together twice per semester to discuss life, love, and faith.
 The event consists of student performances, trivia, and a keynote speaker who discusses a theme of their choice.

 In 2012, then interfaith campus minister Brian Anderson, with the help of training modules offered by the Interfaith Youth Core, created a program to develop interfaith leadership skills-building opportunities for students on campus.
 The Interfaith Advocates program includes instruction in dialogue facilitation, event planning, and other skills such as storytelling, which IFYC understands as important in promoting interfaith engagement.
 During the 2013-2014 school year, 14 students from different faith backgrounds completed the year-long program.

-Stemming from the Interfaith Advocate program and the visible need to educate not just students but faculty and staff about interfaith leadership, campus ministry developed a training called Interfaith Ally Training that allows faculty, staff and students to explore how to better create a more welcoming campus environment for people of all faiths.
+Stemming from the Interfaith Advocate program and the visible need to educate not just students but also faculty and staff about interfaith leadership, campus ministry developed a training called Interfaith Ally Training that allows faculty, staff and students to explore how to better create a more welcoming campus environment for people of all faiths.
 The impetus for the program was the frequent requests from students and faculty to learn about different faith traditions, as this was not possible in the classroom.
-During the training, participants learn about religious holidays, basic tenets, practices, and consider their own relationship to faith or religion.
+During the training, participants learn about the fundamental tenets and practices of different traditions and religious holidays, while also considering their own relationship to faith or religion.
 At the end of the three-hour training, participants receive a certificate designating them an Interfaith Ally.
 Upon Anderson’s departure from Loyola in 2015, and the defunding of the interfaith campus minister position, the Interfaith Advocate program was discontinued.
-However, the Interfaith Advocate program continues to operate.
+However, Loyola University Chicago continues to find new and innovative means of promoting interfaith interaction on campus.

 “Campus Ministry.”
 Loyola University Chicago. http://www.luc.edu/campusministry/faithprograms/interfaith/interfaithallytraining/.
 Accessed August 2014.